brightio/penelope/README.md

 - **Session logs:** Session logs may contain credentials, tokens, commands and other sensitive information received from the target.
 Store them securely and use `--no-log` when logging is not required.

 - **Unencrypted connections:** Standard reverse and bind shell connections are not encrypted.
 Avoid using them over untrusted networks unless the traffic is protected by a secure tunnel or VPN.

+- **MCP server (`--mcp`):** When enabled, the MCP server grants full control over every active session (command execution, file transfer) to any client holding the bearer token, which is stored in `~/.penelope/mcp.json` (`0600`).
+It binds to `127.0.0.1` and is token-authenticated.
+Keep the token secret and avoid exposing the server on untrusted networks.

 > ⚖️ **Disclaimer:** Penelope is intended for authorized security testing, research and educational purposes only.
 Do not use it against systems without explicit permission.